Solar vs. Wind Energy: Which Wins Out?

 • Pigeons love them, which can be a problem if you’re trying to keep your panels maintained and free from obstructions.

-• It can take up to 13 years to break even on your solar panels (based on the £608 savings amount per year).
+• It can take up to 13 years to break even on your solar panels (based on savings of £608 per year).

 So, What’s the Consensus on Solar Vs. Wind?